Plattsburgh and the North Country

-All face-to-face courses are held on the Branch Campus in Queensbury, N.Y. and are taught by SUNY Plattsburgh faculty in the classroom or via videoconferencing from the main campus.
+All face-to-face courses are held on the Branch Campus in Queensbury, N.Y. and are taught by SUNY Plattsburgh faculty.
 Online courses and programs taught by SUNY Plattsburgh faculty are also offered.
 Students in these programs can complete their education in Queensbury without having to take any courses on the main campus in Plattsburgh.

 In cooperation with SUNY Adirondack, SUNY Plattsburgh offers students a variety of services at the Queensbury Campus, including library facilities, computer and Internet access, ID cards, Math Lab, and food services.

 Prospective students may obtain information on programs, admission and registration procedures at the SUNY Plattsburgh Branch Campus Office located at 640 Bay Road, on SUNY Adirondack’s Campus.
 Branch Campus staff offer assistance in handling all areas of academics, from purchasing textbooks and securing student identification cards to registering for comprehensive examinations and graduate admissions tests.
 For more information about SUNY Plattsburgh’s Branch Campus or for an appointment, call 518-792-5425 or visit the website.
 You can also connect with us on the Branch Campus Facebook page.